-A: You should refuse to amend the documents and ask your colleague to obtain correct ones.
+You should refuse to amend the documents and ask your colleague to obtain correct ones.
 Inconsistent invoices and documents are a 'red flag' for fraud or fraudulent activity.
 We reduce risks by keeping accurate records and invoices.
-If you are still unsure what to do raise your concern with your line manager.
+If you are still unsure what to do raise your concern with your line manager or contact the Speak Up line.